lechium/TVControlCenter/README.md

 @implementation TestModule

--(void)contentModuleViewControllerDidTriggerAction:(id)arg1 {
-    //not sure if this is only called because i set the delagate below or not }

 //button style 0 = small square, button style 1 = medium sized rectangle, 2 = Full size button